inbo/whip/docs/syntax.md

                             # "female".

 sex:
-  allowed: [male, female, "male, female"] # Use quotes to escape commas and
+  allowed: [male, female, 'male, female'] # Use quotes to escape commas and
                             # whitespace.
 Will accept "male", "female" or
                             # "male, female", but not "male,female" (no
                             # whitespace) or "female, male".